paphper/paper/readme.md

-# Paper PHP
+# Paphper

-Paper PHP is Static Site Generator written on top of ReactPHP.
+Paphper is Static Site Generator written on top of ReactPHP.

 ### Installation